Lecturer: Dr. Brent Iverson

 Policy on Exam Coverage:

-You will be responsible for all material covered up to the Friday lecture the week before each midterm.
+You will be responsible for all material covered up to the Friday or maybe Monday lecture before each midterm.
 That way you will be able to think about the material for almost an entire week before you are tested on it.
-Also, the pace of the class can vary, so do not be concerned if we are not on the same schedule as descibed below under "proposed exam topics".
+Also, the pace of the class can vary, so do not be concerned if we are not on the same schedule as described below under "proposed exam topics".
 The bottom line is that you are only responsible for the material covered in the previous Friday's lecture, NO MATTER WHAT THE FOLLOWING SCHEDULE SAYS ABOUT "UNITS" COVERED ON EACH MIDTERM.

 Unit 1: A Review of Molecular Structure and Bonding